Cape Cornwall with people gathered to watch the total solar eclipse of 1999.

 The section of the South West Coast Path running from Sennen Cove to Cape Cornwall is just under 6 miles long, but it’s well worth the effort.

-About a mile off the tip of Cape Cornwall lie the Brisons – a double islet of craggy peaks, the largest of which reaches around 27 metres above the waves.
-The name derives from the French ‘brisant’, for breaker.
-In Cornish, their name Enys Vordardh also means ‘breaker island’.
+About a mile off the tip of Cape Cornwall lie the Brison – a double islet of craggy peaks, the largest of which reaches around 27 metres above the waves.
+See the main page on the Brisons for more info and photos.